JoshFundBoard/deveval/README.md

 You should *fork this project in your own GitHub directory.
 Do not submit PRs to this one.*

+Use a **private** project so other candidates aren't influenced by your work.

 Code is already in place to pull a menu of possible desserts from Airtable.
 You should do the following with it:

 1. Create a button for each dessert, in alphabetical order.